 Bronopol is an organic compound with wide-spectrum antimicrobial properties, effective against a wide range of bacteria, and used as a preservative in pharmaceutical applications.
 Compared to other aliphatic halogen-nitro compounds, Bronopol is more stable to hydrolysis in aqueous media under normal conditions.
 It is produced by the bromination of di(hydroxymethyl)nitromethane, which is derived from nitromethane by a nitroaldol reaction.

-Intratec offers professional, easy-to-understand reports examining Bronopol production.
+Intratec offers professional, easy-to-understand reports examining Bronopol production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q4 2019).
+All reports are based on the most recent economic data available (Q2 2023).